hqluan/hqluan/README.md

 ## Hi there 👋

-I am Hannah Luan, a master student in Computer and Information Technology at the University of Pennsylvania.
+I am Hannah Luan, a master student in Computer and Information Technology at University of Pennsylvania.
 I am a self-motivated individual with a strong ability to learn quickly and adapt to new challenges.
 With extensive experience in full-stack development, I have honed my technical skills while also cultivating strong interpersonal abilities.
 I am eager to apply my skills and passion for technology to make meaningful contributions in a dynamic and innovative environment.

 <!--
 **hqluan/hqluan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.